wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ### Customize Activation

-You can set an additional properties to `PowerAuthActivation` object, before the activation is created.
+You can set an additional properties to `PowerAuthActivation` object, before any type of activation is created.
 For example:

 ```swift
 // Custom attributes that can be processed before the activation is created on PowerAuth Server.